Home > growing garlic in missouri

 When to Plant Garlic in Missouri?

 When do you plant garlic in Missouri?
 Garlic has a long growing season.
 It will take 5-8 months from planting to harvest.
 So you should choose the right time to plant garlic in Missouri.
+The success of your garlic crop will depend on the climate and soil conditions in your region.

-How does the first frost impact garlic?
+How Does the First Frost Impact Garlic?
 The arrival of the first frost marks a crucial turning point for garlic growth.
 Garlic is a cold-hardy crop, but it can't tolerate freezing temperatures.
 After the first frost, most garlic varieties will stop growing and begin to die off.
 In Missouri, the first frost usually occurs in the second and third week of October.
 So you need to harvest your crop before this time.
 This ensures maximum yield and quality.

 How to Grow Garlic in Missouri?